tratteo/nuxt_template/content/articles/why-you-should-eat-good.md

 - **Umami** – mushrooms, aged cheese, fermented foods add depth
 - **Heat** – chili peppers boost metabolism AND flavor

+::tip{}
-::alert{type="success" title="Chef's Secret" description="Salt your vegetables while cooking them, not after.
+Salt your vegetables while cooking them, not after.
 They'll taste better and you'll use less salt overall.
-Your taste buds and your blood pressure will thank you! 👨‍🍳"}
+Your taste buds and your blood pressure will thank you! 👨‍🍳
 ::

 ## The Mindset Shift That Changes Everything